 Dude!
 This word is very popular nowadays, especially with young people.
 You can often hear this word in movies and television shows, or with your Native English speaker friends.
 It has been around for awhile but young people are using the word dude, more and more.
 So…dude, what does it mean?

 No matter what is a common expression used by English speakers.
 The question in this episode comes from Ae Sun who heard this expression used while she was watching TV.
 There are also other similar expressions like, no matter what happens and no matter who/when/why/where/which/how.
-Check out this episode to find out how to use this expression like a native speaker.|

 Eliza from China emailed to ask us about Wedding Anniversaries.
 Here we talk about different ways to wish someone a happy anniversary, what couples do on their anniversaries and the special names of some anniversaries.
 If you’re married or not, listen below.